spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 You can use entity queries to get information about entities in the world.

-To send a request use `WorldCommands.EntityQuery.CommandSender`.
+To send a request use a `WorldCommands.EntityQuery.CommandSender` component.
 This contains a list of `WorldCommands.EntityQuery.Request` structs.
 Add a struct to the list to send the command

 - For more information, see [entity queries](https://docs.improbable.io/reference/latest/shared/glossary#queries) in the SpatialOS documentation.
 - `TimeoutMillis` is optional.

 To receive a response use `WorldCommands.EntityQuery.CommandResponses`.
 This contains a list of `WorldCommands.EntityQuery.ReceivedResponse`.

-**Warning**: Entity queries only exist in the GDK in a prototype form, the methods for sending and receiving them exist, but you can not yet safely access the information in the responses.
+**Warning**: Entity queries only exist in the GDK in a prototype form, the methods for sending and receiving them exist, but you can only access some information  safely in the responses.
 It is not recommended to use them.

 ------